-How to construct your own AMRAP session
+How to construct your own AMRAP workout

 AMRAP workouts could either form part of or the whole of your workout.
 Personally, I prefer to perform an AMRAP circuit as a workout ‘finisher’, after having done either a weights session or HIIT session.

 To create your own AMRAP circuit is reasonably simple: simply pick a time limit and some exercises!
 The best time limits are usually about 10-15 minutes – this will allow you to go ‘all out’, while also improving your cardiovascular endurance.
 In terms of exercise selection, targeting a variety of muscle groups is the best approach, in order to focus on cardiovascular exhaustion rather than muscle fatigue.
-Exercises with simple movement patterns, such as the squat or press up are much easier than those with complex movement patterns such as a snatch or clean & jerk, so try to select simple bodyweight or lightweight exercises which are simple and you are familiar with.
+Exercises with simple movement patterns, such as the squat or press up are much easier than those with complex movement patterns such as a snatch or clean & jerk.
+Try to select simple bodyweight or lightweight exercises which are simple and you are familiar with.

 What are the benefits of AMRAP?